How Many Legs To Insects Have

 The evolutionary history of insects is deeply intertwined with the development of their six-legged structure.
 Insects belong to the phylum Arthropoda, which includes a vast array of creatures characterized by their exoskeletons, segmented bodies, and jointed appendages.
 Within Arthropoda, insects are classified under the subphylum Hexapoda, a name that literally means "six-legged."

 The origin of insect legs can be traced back to the early arthropods, which possessed multiple pairs of appendages along their body segments.
-Over millions of years, through a process of natural selection, these appendages gradually specialized and diversified.
+That's why over millions of years, through a process of natural selection, these appendages gradually specialized and diversified.
 In the ancestors of modern insects, the appendages on the thorax (the middle section of the body) evolved into legs, while the appendages on the abdomen were either reduced or modified for other functions.

 Anatomical Structure